-- Side and rear fences should: - have a maximum height of 1.8m from existing ground level; and - be constructed from fencing materials that reflect the context and character of the area; and - if located within the root zone of an existing tree, be constructed of lightweight suspended panels supported by posts with pier footings, and - o not encroach on the front setback area of any dwelling (side fences).

-• Swimming pools must:

-- be setback behind the existing building line, (exceptions may apply for fences on secondary road frontages), and - have the water edge setback at least 1m from the side and rear boundaries, and - o not be more than 600mm above ground level (existing). - have a maximum decking height of 1.4m above ground level (existing), and - have a maximum coping width of 300mm wide if more than 600mm above ground level (existing). - In the Koala Bay Tanilba Bay area, swimming pools are to provide a 50mm diameter rope or greater is affixed or left dangling at least one metre in the water body; or the water body is battered to no less than 1:20 to enable Koala exit.
+- Side and rear fences should: - have a maximum height of 1.8m from existing ground level; and - be constructed from fencing materials that reflect the context and character of the area; and - if located within the root zone of an existing tree, be constructed of lightweight suspended panels supported by posts with pier footings, and - \circ not encroach on the front setback area of any dwelling (side fences). - Swimming pools must: - be setback behind the existing building line, (exceptions may apply for fences on secondary road frontages), and - \circ have the water edge setback at least 1m from the side and rear boundaries, and - \circ not be more than 600mm above ground level (existing). - The height of coping and decking around a swimming pool must:

-Water features and ponds must:

-- o not have a water depth of more than 300mm. - be protected by at least one of the following, if any water depth is greater than 300mm: - i. covered with a bolted or anchored grate that is capable of supporting a weight of 150kg. - ii. surrounded by a child resistant barrier complying with Australian Standard 1926.1 (Swimming pool safety).

-- Retaining walls must: - be located wholly within the property boundary, including the retaining walls, footings and associated drainage works. - be designed in a manner that maintains amenity and privacy for residents of the subject dwelling and adjoining dwellings. - have a maximum height of 1m, (if necessary to exceed 1m, tiered retaining walls have a maximum height of 1m per tier and a minimum 900mm separation between tiers). - be of masonry construction if located within 900mm of the property boundary and greater than 600mm in height.
+- i. have a maximum decking height of 1.4m above ground level (existing), and - ii. have a maximum coping width of 300mm wide if more than 600mm above ground level (existing). - Development in the Koala Bay Tanilba Bay area are to provide: - i.
+A 50mm diameter rope or greater is affixed or left dangling at least one metre in the water body; or - ii.
+The water body is battered to no less than 1:20 to enable Koala exit. - Water features and ponds must: - o not have a water depth of more than 300mm. - be protected by at least one of the following, if any water depth is greater than 300mm: - i. covered with a bolted or anchored grate that is capable of supporting a weight of 150kg. - ii. surrounded by a child resistant barrier complying with AS1926.1 - Retaining walls must: - be located wholly within the property boundary, including the retaining walls, footings and associated drainage works. - be designed in a manner that maintains amenity and privacy for residents of the subject dwelling and adjoining dwellings. - have a maximum height of 1m, (if necessary to exceed 1m, tiered retaining walls have a maximum height of 1m per tier and a minimum 900mm separation between tiers). - be of masonry construction if located within 900mm of the property boundary and greater than 600mm in height.